<> <>

 The keto diet aims to help weight loss efforts through a low-carb diet and high-fat diet plan.
 When you're on the keto diet your carbohydrate intake is generally very low, and you're told to consume a high amount of fat because the body will burn fat and break it down into ketone bodies.
 This process is called ketosis [1].

-Ketosis is a metabolic state that comes from following a keto diet which forces your body to rely on fuel that's produced by the liver from stored fat instead of using sugar (glucose) which comes from carbohydrate intakes like fruits, grains and legumes [2].
+Ketosis is a metabolic state that comes from following a keto diet which forces your body to rely on fuel produced by the liver from stored fat instead of using sugar (glucose) which comes from carbohydrate intakes like fruits, grains and legumes [2].

-When you're following the ketogenic diet plan, you're limited to eating very few carbs — just 20-50 grams of carb intake each day.
 Eating too much protein also prevents your body from reaching a state of ketosis so 90% of your diet plan is made up of high-fat foods.

 How does it help with weight loss

-The keto diet is often used to help children reduce the number of seizures they experience, but, in recent years it's been used for weight loss and has even gotten more popular [2].
+The keto diet is often used to help children reduce the number of seizures they experience, but, in recent years it's been used for weight and fat loss and has even gotten more popular [2].

 So far, there have only been small studies into the effectiveness of the keto diet for weight loss and studies have only shown the short-term effects.